hudsonventura/AuthCenter/README.md

 This project is a simple C# wrapper that integrates with the Bitwarden CLI (Command Line Interface) and makes it available as an API (App Programming Interface) accessible via C# code.

-The Bitwarden binary (`bw.exe` for Windows or `bw` for GNU/Linux) CLI needs to be in the same diretcory as the your application.
-This lib already contains the binary bw.
-You can update the binary of the BitWarden CLI from the Bitwarden website.

 This proof of concept API has only been tested on Windows and GNU/Linux.

 The Documentation on the Bitwarden CLI is available here: https://bitwarden.com/help/cli/